Call Now for a FREE Consultation Call Now (407) 712-7300

 What Is the Difference Between an Open Head Injury and a Closed Head Injury?

-When open-head injuries are not fatal, victims can face a long and difficult road to recovery.
+When open brain injuries are not fatal, victims can face a long and difficult road to recovery.
 In many cases, a full recovery will not be possible.
 Open head trauma can cause permanent brain injuries, and these injuries can have non-fatal effects ranging from sleep disturbances and memory loss to cognitive disabilities and coma.

-All open-head injuries are classified as severe injuries.
+All open head injuries are classified as severe injuries.
 They require immediate medical intervention, and emergency surgery will often be necessary.

-• Blunt-force trauma to the head (i.e., hitting your head on a car window or on the ground during a fall);
+• Blunt-force trauma to the head (i.e., hitting your head on a car window or on the ground during a fall)

-• Violent shaking or rattling of the head due to external trauma.
+• Violent shaking or rattling of the head due to external trauma

 Closed head injuries can also take many different forms.
 When experiencing symptoms of a closed head injury after an accident, it is important to obtain an accurate diagnosis promptly.
-Different types of closed head injuries require different forms of treatment—and obtaining appropriate treatment can be critical for mitigating the risk of long-term effects.
-The types of closed-head injuries that can result from traumatic accidents include:
+Different types of closed brain injuries require different forms of treatment—and receiving appropriate treatment can be critical for mitigating the risk of long-term effects.

 • Concussions